 Disclaimer: Rules and rule interpretations change from year to year.
 This is a summary of fouls and rules to review with new girls lacrosse players and is intended to cover most of what they need to become familiar with for a safe and functional game.
 Please visit US Lacrosse for current rule books.

 There are many rules and fouls in girls lacrosse to keep the game safe for the players.
-I have compiled a summary of the most common girls lacrosse rules to become familiar with.
-These are truncated versions and there are certain situations when they vary and do or do not apply as written here.
+This is a summary of the most common girls lacrosse rules to become familiar with.
+These are truncated versions and there are certain situations when they vary and may or may not apply as written here.